 A vague "I disagree with the inventory" is not enough.
 The tenant should be specific.
 If the tenant does raise a specific objection within the 7-day window, you should respond promptly — either accept the correction and amend the inventory, or document why you do not accept it.
 Photographs at start of tenancy are decisive here.

-If the 7-day window passes with no written challenge, the inventory is deemed accepted.
+If the 7-day window passes with no written challenge, the inventory is treated as accepted (under your stated inventory terms).
 At end of tenancy, you can rely on it as the agreed condition record.

 This is important to put on the record.
 Best practice is to send a short note on day 8 saying:

-"As I have not received any objections to the inventory I sent on [date], it is now deemed accepted as the record of condition for this tenancy.
+"As I have not received any objections to the inventory I sent on [date], it is now treated as accepted as the record of condition for this tenancy.
 A copy is attached for reference and will form the basis of the end-of-tenancy comparison."

 This puts a date on deemed acceptance and gives you something to wave at any future challenge.